CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 Close `.kcode` clause.
 Refer to `.kcode`.

+### .localsize

+Syntax: .localsize SIZE

+This pseudo-op must be inside kernel configuration (`.config`).
+Defines initial local memory size used by kernel.

+### .pgmrsrc2

+Syntax: .pgmrsrc2 VALUE

+This pseudo-op must be inside kernel configuration (`.config`).
+Defines value of the PGMRSRC2 excepts bits which can be set by other config pseudo-operations.

+### .priority

+Syntax: .priority PRIORITY

+This pseudo-op must be inside kernel configuration (`.config`).
+Defines priority (0-3).

 ### .proginfo

 Open progInfo definition.
 Must be inside kernel.
 ProgInfo shall to be containing 3 entries.
 ProgInfo can not be defined if kernel config was defined (by using `.config`).

+### .scratchbuffer

+Syntax: .scratchbuffer SIZE

+This pseudo-op must be inside kernel configuration (`.config`).
+Defines scratchbuffer size.

+### .sgprsnum

+Syntax: .sgprsnum REGNUM

+This pseudo-op must be inside kernel configuration (`.config`).
+Set number of scalar registers which can be used during kernel execution.

+### .tgsize

+This pseudo-op must be inside kernel configuration (`.config`).
+Enable usage of the TG_SIZE_EN.
+Should be set.

+### .userdatanum

+Syntax: .userdatanum NUMBER

+This pseudo-op must be inside kernel configuration (`.config`).
+Set number of registers for USERDATA.

+### .vgprsnum

+Syntax: .vgprsnum REGNUM

+This pseudo-op must be inside kernel configuration (`.config`).
+Set number of vector registers which can be used during kernel execution.

 ## Sample code